Headed to Burgess Falls late on Saturday and came back on Sunday night. It was worth the drive!

 Unless you live in the middle of nowhere I don’t see why anyone wouldn’t want to go out and see what is beyond their four walls.

-• Tip Three – Do something that you haven’t done before as an indoor activity.
+Tip Three - Do something you haven't done before as an indoor activity.
 Try a painting or pottery class.
-If that’s not your thing, try axe throwing.
+If that's not your thing, try axe throwing.
+I went with a group and it ended up being one of the more fun nights out.
+You don't know until you try.

-• Tip Four – Do something that you haven’t done before as an outdoor activity.
-One of the things that I would like to do is a twilight hike at the Sweetwater Park.
+Tip Four - Do something you haven't done before as an outdoor activity.
+One of the things on my list is a twilight hike at Sweetwater Park.
+I wrote this in 2019 and it's still on my list.
+Some things just stay on the list until they don't.
+The point is to keep adding to it.

 It's the journey and not the destination.